AkhilaSolaraju/connecting-the-dots-1b/README.md

 ## Folder Structure

 connecting-the-dots-1b/
-├── main.py # Main execution script
+├── main.py
-├── requirements.txt # Python dependencies
+├── requirements.txt
-├── Dockerfile # Docker container configuration
+├── Dockerfile
-├── approach_explanation.md # Description of solution approach
+├── approach_explanation.md
-├── input_pdfs/ # Folder containing input PDF files
+├── input_pdfs/
-└── output.json # Generated output file
+└── output.json

 ## Setup Instructions
 ### 1. Install Dependencies

 Run the following command to install the required Python libraries: pip install -r requirements.txt
 2. Add PDF Files

 Place at least three PDF files into the input_pdfs/ folder.
 Each file should contain 10 to 30 pages of mostly textual content.

 3. Run the Script

 You can run the system using the command line: python main.py
 Or, if using a Jupyter notebook: